Ali Shadmani

 Ali Shadmani (علی شادمانی; 21 September 1962 – 17 June 2025) was an Iranian military officer in the Islamic Revolutionary Guard Corps (IRGC).

-Shadmani served as the Commander of the Khatam al-Anbiya Central Headquarters for a few days in June 2025, before he was killed in an Israeli airstrike during the Iran–Israel war which targeted senior members of Iran's military leadership, its nuclear facilities, and its nuclear scientists.
+Shadmani served as the Commander of the Khatam al-Anbiya Central Headquarters for a few days in June 2025, before he was killed in an Israeli airstrike during the Twelve-Day War which targeted senior members of Iran's military leadership, its nuclear facilities, and its nuclear scientists.
 Shadmani replaced Major General Gholam Ali Rashid following his death on 13 June 2025, also from an Israeli airstrike.

 Personal life

-Ali Shadmani was born on September 21, 1962 in Heyran village, Hamedan, Iran.
+Ali Shadmani was born on September 21, 1962, in Heyran village, Hamedan, Iran.
 There is no specific information available about his early life.
 In the sources mentioned he joined the Islamic Revolutionary Guard Corps (IRGC) in 1979, when the Islamic Revolution in Iran had succeeded, coinciding with the establishment of the Islamic Revolutionary Guard Corps (IRGC), and began his professional activities in the field of defense and security.
-His entry into the IRGC marked the beginning of a path in which he quickly advanced, and with the onset of the Iran-Iraq war, he took on significant operational responsibilities.
-His field activities and leadership on the front lines in the western and southern parts of Iran, positioned him among the experienced and effective commanders of the Iran-Iraq war.
+His entry into the IRGC marked the beginning of a path in which he quickly advanced, and with the onset of the Iran–Iraq War, he took on significant operational responsibilities.
+His field activities and leadership on the front lines in the western and southern parts of Iran, positioned him among the experienced and effective commanders of the Iran–Iraq War.

-After the end of the Iran-Iraq War, Shadmani held significant positions within the Islamic Revolutionary Guard Corps and the General Staff of the Armed Forces of the Islamic Republic of Iran.
-Before his assassination by Mossad, he served as the Deputy Coordinator of the Khatam-al Anbiya Central Headquarters.
+After the end of the Iran–Iraq War, Shadmani held significant positions within the Islamic Revolutionary Guard Corps and the General Staff of the Armed Forces of the Islamic Republic of Iran.
+Before his assassination by Mossad, he served as the Deputy Coordinator of the Khatam al-Anbiya Central Headquarters.
 He possessed a thorough understanding of the operational structure and the special role of this headquarters in coordinating efforts among the Islamic Republic of Iran Army, the Islamic Revolutionary Guard Corps, the Ministry of Defence and Armed Forces Logistics of Iran, and other Iranian security agencies.

-During the June 2025 Israel's attack on Tehran and the assassination of Gholam Ali Rashid, the Iranian leader issued a decree appointing General Shadmani as the commander of the Khatam-al Anbiya Central Headquarters.
+During the June 2025 Israel's attack on Tehran and the assassination of Gholam Ali Rashid, the Iranian leader issued a decree appointing General Shadmani as the commander of the Khatam al-Anbiya Central Headquarters.

 However, just a few days after this appointment and following the same Israeli attacks on Iran, General Ali Shadmani was also assassinated.
 His assassination was confirmed by official sources, including Fars News Agency.
 Over more than four decades of service, General Shadmani was known as one of the most reliable figures in the Islamic Revolutionary Guard Corps in both operational and strategic roles.
-His assassination is considered a significant loss to the Iran’s military command structure.
+His assassination is considered a significant loss to the Iran's military command structure.

 Shadmani was married to Maleehe Faraji, and they had five children.
-Ali Shadmani had five children.
 Among them, "Yaser Shadmani" and "Saber Shadmani" are the best known.